akiirii/CompanyManagement/README.md

 You will have to develop this application based on the following specifications:

 1. As the app's user when open the application I want to see:
-	- the company's name
+	* the company's name
-	- the company's	description
+	* the company's	description
-	- a list with all the departments names
+	* a list with all the departments names

 2. When clicking on a department I get redirected to the department's page where I see:
-	- department's name
+	* department's name
-	- department's description
+	* department's description
-	- all the information about the team leader (including a list of all its skills with their values)
+	* all the information about the team leader (including a list of all its skills with their values)
-	- a list of all the members names of the department
+	* a list of all the members names of the department

 3. When clicking on a member's name I get redirected to the member's page where I see:
-	- all the informations about the member (including a list of all it's skills with their values)
+	* all the information about the member (including a list of all it's skills with their values)
-	- 2 buttons (initially disabled) SAVE and UNDO
+	* 2 buttons (initially disabled) SAVE and UNDO

 4. On the member's page I have possibility to change the values of its skills:
-    - the SAVE and UNDO buttons will be enabled.
+    * the SAVE and UNDO buttons will be enabled.
 And the actual value change will be made only when the SAVE button is clicked
-    - the UNDO button will, of course, undo that change
+    * the UNDO button will, of course, undo that change

+5. Everything you develop must be tested, karma is already added to the node_modules

 # EXTRA POINTS